Am I making a Shofar blast, or have I just lost my mind (or both?).

 Introducing: Barshehet-Ribak’s classic Oryx Shofar.

-Barsheshet-Ribak’s story goes all the way back to the 14th century in Spain where they started handcrafting their Sephardic Shofars.
+Barsheshet-Ribak’s story goes back to the 14th century in Spain where they started handcrafting their Sephardic Shofars.
 Fast forward 700+ years later – here they are today – producing flawless Kosher Shofars in Israel and keeping their long & proud family tradition alive and well.

-Only this time (thanks to the internet) – you don’t have to live in Spain to enjoy them…
+Only this time – you don’t have to live in Spain to enjoy them (thanks internet!).

 Eland Shofars are made of an Eland horn’s – an Antelope that lives in East and Southern Asia.

 see hear – it sounds nothing like any of the other Shofars.

 Just like the Gemsbok Shofar – the Eland Shofar is also straight, but I’d say it’s even harder to find compared to the Gemsbok Shofar…